indrareddy15/React/CRIO/class/src/Components/React.md

     Virtual DOM is object like structure similar to Actual DOM but Virtual DOM is light weight and easy to manage It will only contain necessary Mapping elements and it's CSS
-    When it comes to actual DOM manipulation it is very expensive Suppose we have "n" of updations , deletations becomes an expensive process and it will degerade the process
+    When it comes to actual DOM manipulation it is very expensive Suppose we have "n" of updations , deletations becomes an expensive process and it will degerade the process virtual DOM is present and the data flow is always in a single direction.

     For Example

     - Whenever the first state or prop changes, the Virtual DOM will have an exact copy of the actual DOM (V1).
     - Then, the next state or prop update occurs.
 If there are five clicks, all will be merged into one (V2).
 From here, React undergoes the process called RECONCILIATION
     - Reconciliation is the process where the Diffing Algorithm takes place, updating the Actual DOM with the most efficient changes.